July 25, 2025

 Cons

-- More susceptible to heat, algae, and wind uplift
+- More vulnerable to UV breakdown and wind damage

 Metal Roofs: The Storm-Resistant Powerhouse